November 13, 2025 | 3:00pm ET - Register to Learn More

 The year-long College Counselor Certification Program is offered in six 6-week modules.
 The schedule is designed with the busy college/guidance counseling professional in mind, providing breaks during the summer and early fall for vacations and the start of school, as well as four weeks for the Christmas season:

-Applications for the College Counselor Certification Program June 2025 cohort is available ONLINE.
+Applications for the January and June 2026 cohorts are available ONLINE.

 During each of the six 6-week modules, students will benefit from three Monday evening lectures (7-9 p.m.
 Eastern Time).
 In addition, their cohort will meet two times (60 minutes) at a time convenient for the group.
 Participants will also enjoy a 1-on-1 with their mentor during each module.
 Each module will involve written assignments and discussion board forums, and Module 6 will also involve a capstone project that focuses on a gap in the participant’s current guidance/college counseling program.

-Southeastern University (SEU) is partnering with NACCAP to enable participants who complete the College Counselor Certification Program to earn nine graduate credits at Southeastern University in Lakeland, FL.
-The nine credits can be applied toward either the Master of Education: Educational Leadership degree or the Master of Arts in Leadership: Organizational Leadership degree at SEU or participants can have the credits available to transfer to other graduate programs.
-To earn the nine credits, College Counselor Certification Program participants must submit the NACCAP certification of completion and be accepted to Southeastern University.
+Southeastern University (SEU) is partnering with NACCAP to enable participants who complete the College Counselor Certification Program to earn nine graduate credits at Southeastern University in Lakeland, Florida.
+The nine credits may be applied toward either the Master of Education: Teaching and Learning degree or the Master of Arts in Leadership: Organizational Leadership degree at SEU.
+To earn credits, College Counselor Certification Program participants must submit their NACCAP certification of completion and be accepted to Southeastern University.
 There is no cost to the NACCAP College Counselor Certification Program graduates for the nine graduate credit hours.

 The Association of Christian Schools International (ACSI) is partnering with NACCAP to enable participants who complete the program to replace up to 15 semester hours of college credit in school counseling required for the ACSI School Counselor certificate (meeting and exceeding the number of hours in school counseling required for the Standard Level certificate) or the ACSI Professional Staff certificate for School Counselor (meeting and exceeding the number of hours in school counseling required for the Standard Level certificate).
 CEUs are available upon request.